RadekRo/til/javascript/indexOf()-return-more-than-just-first-found-index.md

 ourArray = [1, 2, 3, 4, 2, 0, 9, 8, 2];

-indices=[];  // Builds an empty array fot indexes idx = ourArray.indexOf(2) // we are searching for index of '2' starting with deafault [0] while (idx != -1) {  // until reached -1 as a result
+indices=[];  // Builds an empty array fot indexes idx = ourArray.indexOf(2) // we are searching for index of '2' starting with default [0] while (idx != -1) {  // until reached -1 as a result
   indices.push(idx); // push the index to indices array idx = ourArray.indexOf(2, idx + 1); // upgrade searching index start by 1